lammps/lammps/doc/src/Build_settings.rst

 LAMMPS has a few integer data types which can be defined as either 4-byte (= 32-bit) or 8-byte (= 64-bit) integers at compile time.
+This has an impact on the size of a system that can be simulated or how large counters can become before "rolling over".
 The default setting of "smallbig" is almost always adequate.

 .. tabs::